Long-le9281/Music-Shelf/Final_Submission.md

 - Admin role transition and admin-user-management access

 ### Final Outcome
 All planned integration scenarios were run.
 The resulting report documents the executed outcome for each `IT-*` case and records the bugs/regression risks that were re-verified and closed before sign-off.
+Further testing documentation can be found under" Music-Shelf/docs"

 ---